PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 1. A Service Account.
 2. A dataset which has permissions allowing the service account to access it.

-Here's how to set these up so that the app has access only to the table it needs:
+Here's how to set these up so that the app has access only to the dataset it needs:

 1. Create a [Service Account](https://cloud.google.com/iam/docs/service-accounts-create#creating).

 ![Create service account](../../images/docs/batch-exports/bigquery/create-service-account.png)

 2. Create a [key](https://cloud.google.com/iam/docs/keys-create-delete#creating) for the Service Account you created in the previous step.
-3. Save the JSON key file to upload it when configuring a batch export.
+3. Save the key file as JSON to upload it when configuring a batch export.

 ![Create JSON private key](../../images/docs/batch-exports/bigquery/create-private-key-json.png)